 Super Inductive System (SIS).

-And do modifications in lifestyle like eat less carbohydrate food, exercise regularly, maintain a healthy weight, lifting weight with your legs, but not with your back, modification in work station.
+And do modifications in your lifestyle like eating less carbohydrate food, exercising regularly, maintaining a healthy weight, lifting weights with your legs, but not with your back, modification in work station.